|Low-flow wading measurement on the Little Klickitat River.|

 Ecology's Statewide Flow Monitoring Network

-Ecology's Stream Hydrology Technical Coordination Team provides provides timely and accurate instantaneous streamflow data for various in-stream actions.
+Ecology's Stream Hydrology Technical Coordination Team provides timely and accurate streamflow data for various in-stream actions.
 These instantaneous streamflows are an integral element in determining the in-stream resources available for fish and out-of-stream resources available for people.
 The driving forces behind the increasing need for accurate and timely streamflow data are the Endangered Species Act, salmon-recovery efforts, and an increased focus on water-resource management.

 The Stream Hydrology Team also provides flow information to support water-quality monitoring efforts within the Department of Ecology.
 Instantaneous flow measurements (discharge) are an important element of both River and Stream Water Quality studies and Total Maximum Daily Load (TMDL) studies for Water Quality Improvement Projects.